sourceincite/sourceincite.github.io/_posts/0000-00-00-strike-three-symlinking-your-way-to-unauthenticated-access-against-cisco-ucs-director.md

 /*  950 */       myfile.getParentFile().mkdirs();                                                   // 7
 ```

-<p class="cn" markdown="1">The `fileInfo` field is set with attacker controlled values from the request from the previous call to `getFileInfo` in the `executeGenericOp` method.
-At *[4]* we can see the `fileName` is attacker supplied and later at *[5]* the code builds a string with the supplied filename from the upload request.</p>
+The `fileInfo` field is set with attacker controlled values from the request from the previous call to `getFileInfo` in the `executeGenericOp` method.
+At *[4]* we can see the `fileName` is attacker supplied and later at *[5]* the code builds a string with the supplied filename from the upload request.

-<p class="cn" markdown="1">At *[6]* a new file instance is created and finally at *[7]* the `getParentFile` method is called which will return the directory structure supplied by the attacker.
+At *[6]* a new file instance is created and finally at *[7]* the `getParentFile` method is called which will return the directory structure supplied by the attacker.
 Finally at *[7]* the `mkdirs` method is called to create the attacker supplied directory structure.
-In my poc, I supplied the "../../web_cloudmgr/apache-tomcat/webapps/app/cloudmgr/exports/junk" string because `getParentFile` will return "../../web_cloudmgr/apache-tomcat/webapps/app/cloudmgr/exports/"</p>
+In my poc, I supplied the "../../web_cloudmgr/apache-tomcat/webapps/app/cloudmgr/exports/junk" string because `getParentFile` will return "../../web_cloudmgr/apache-tomcat/webapps/app/cloudmgr/exports/"

-<p class="cn" markdown="1">Finally, the `mkdirs` method will be triggered on the "/opt/infra/uploads/ApiUploads/../../web_cloudmgr/apache-tomcat/webapps/app/cloudmgr/exports/" string.</p>
+Finally, the `mkdirs` method will be triggered on the "/opt/infra/uploads/ApiUploads/../../web_cloudmgr/apache-tomcat/webapps/app/cloudmgr/exports/" string.

 ### 4. RestAPI downloadFile Directory Traversal Information Disclosure

-<p class="cn" markdown="1">Now that our exports directory is created, let's disclose the `downloadFile` method from the `RestAPI` class:</p>
+Now that our exports directory is created, let's disclose the `downloadFile` method from the `RestAPI` class:

 ```java
 /*      */   private void downloadFile(String opData, HttpServletResponse response) {